keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 * The virion of SARS-CoV-2 coronavirus is a tiny oily bubble that contains the genome of the virus – a long code containing information on how to make new viruses.
 This is what viruses are good at: they reprogram our cells to make millions of copies of themselves.
-* The code is stored in the form of RNA, and the sequence of four nucleotides represented by the letters _a_, _c_, _g_ and _u_ determine what kind of proteins will the host cell produce when it translates this almost 30,000 "letters" long code.
+* The code is stored in the form of RNA, and the sequence of four nucleotides represented by the letters _a_, _c_, _g_ and _u_ determine what kind of proteins will the host cell produce when it translates this almost 30,000 letters long code.
 * New copies of the virus are just like the original: the code packed in the oily bubble.
-However, when the cell makes a copy of this long code, it will inevitably make "typos".
-These "typos" are called **mutations**, and most of them do not change the proteins of the virus.
-Instead, they serve as "signatures" for us to follow how does the virus spread.
+However, when the cell makes a copy of this long code, it will inevitably make typos.
+These typos are called **mutations**, and most of them do not change the proteins of the virus.
+Instead, they serve as signatures for us to follow how does the virus spread.

 <!-- This is right-side text -->
 ```auspiceMainDisplayMarkdown